best-kerosene-heaters-reviews-amazon-top-10

 Q7.What is the average price of Kerosene?

-At the time of writing this review, the average price for a gallon of kerosene in the United States is 89 cents ($0.89).
+Answer: At the time of writing this review, the average price for a gallon of kerosene in the United States is 89 cents ($0.89).

 Q8.Is a Kerosene Heater safe for babies?

-We would not recommend using a kerosene heater in a room with a baby.
+Answer: We would not recommend using a kerosene heater in a room with a baby.

 Final Words for Best Kerosene Heaters Review

-We also liked the Pro-Temp Torpedo 45,000 BTU Kerosene Heater and the Stanley ST-80T-KFA Kerosene Forced Air Heater and if you want a really high heat output for a construction site, for example, it is hard to beat the Mr. Heater E270320 MH125KTR Contractor Kerosene Heater.
+We also liked the Pro-Temp Torpedo 45,000 BTU Kerosene Heater and the Stanley ST-80T-KFA Kerosene Forced Air Heater, and if you want a really high heat output for a construction site, for example, it is hard to beat the Mr. Heater E270320 MH125KTR Contractor Kerosene Heater.

-If you are just looking for a good kerosene heater for home use only then the Dyna Glo RMC-95C6B Indoor Kerosene Convection Heater is the pick of the bunch.
+If you are just looking for a good kerosene heater for home use only, then the Dyna Glo RMC-95C6B Indoor Kerosene Convection Heater is the pick of the bunch.
 The Kero World KW-24G Convection Kerosene Heater has a lot going for it as well.